Single-carrier SIMs lose signal in rural and border zones

 Field tech scans a vehicle QR; full device context auto-populates a support ticket with recent events.

-Most IoT SIM providers use roaming — borrowing access to carrier networks rather than holding their own agreements.
+Most IoT SIM providers use roaming, borrowing access to carrier networks rather than holding their own agreements.
 For consumer IoT, that's acceptable.
-For payment infrastructure, it isn't.
+For moving fleets that depend on live location and operational data, it can become a problem.

 Five industries share the same connectivity profile: vehicles in motion across coverage seams, real-time data that has to land, and ops teams that don't get to debug for an hour.

 Single-carrier SIMs miss pings between distribution centres.
-Roaming SIMs add latency that breaks geofence triggers.
-Multi-carrier eSIM holds the session through every coverage seam ETA accuracy stays inside ±2 minutes across a 14-hour route.
+Roaming paths can add latency that affects geofence triggers.
+Multi-carrier eSIM helps hold the session through coverage seams, which can help keep ETA accuracy tighter across long routes.

 Reefer temperature pings can't have gaps.
-A 20-minute blackout is a load loss event.
+A 20-minute visibility gap can become a load-risk event.

 Equipment moves between job sites with varying carrier coverage.
 Engine hours, fuel burn, geofence theft alerts all need to land.

 Dispatch needs vehicle location accurate inside 30 seconds.
-Field tech apps need an always-on tether — even at the bottom of a maintenance hole.
+Field tech apps need the strongest available connection in difficult service areas.

 Snow plows, transit, sanitation, public works.
 Audit-ready logs, data sovereignty, and per-department billing groups.

-Get a connectivity assessment built around your fleet.
+Get a connectivity assessment built around your vehicles and devices.
 We map what you run, find the right deployment, and hand you a concrete plan.
-No generic demos, no roster calls
+No generic demos.
+No scripted sales call.